make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Zensonize](https://github.com/Zensonize) for contributing support for EWC02 air quality meter.
 - [Otte-S](https://github.com/Otte-S) for assisting with support for LSC Smart Connect Neon LED strip.
 - [Wob76](https://github.com/Wob76) for assisting with support for Sailesi litter box.
+- [Zycrannny](https://github.com/Zycrannny) for assisting with support for Prestige M3 ceiling fan with light.